ibizaman/blog/posts/2023-12-02-flakify-this-blog.markdown

 [11]: https://github.com/ibizaman/blog/commit/4f3e3337ba82a7606fe2f5fefbc0b19ad4c4748e

 The only thing to remember now is to correctly commit the blog post, which I already managed to forget once :D

+# Addendum

+I needed to disable the pages integration on my second - now useless - repo so that I could add the correct custom domain to deploy to to my current repo.
+I just went and archive that second repo altogether.